gui88Abreu/image_filter_performance/README.md

 ## Description
 The goal of this project is to compare the performance between multithread and multiprocess programs that apply blur filter on images.
-In order to accomplish this task was made 2 diferents functions that apply blur on image and it was counted the taken time in each case.
-The functions was implemented in a way that they are fair enougth with each other, otherwise this project had no meaning.
+In order to accomplish this task, it was made 2 diferents functions that apply blur on image and it was counted the taken time in each case.
+The functions were implemented in a way that they are fair enougth with each other, otherwise this project had no meaning.

 ## Execution
 In order to execute the program you have to type the following command on command line: **./main FILE_NAME MODE**

 - **FILE_NAME** must not include the file path, only the file name
 - **MODE** accept just two assigments:
-  __0__ execute main with threads
+  -- __0__ execute main with threads
-  __1__ execute main with processes
+  -- __1__ execute main with processes

 Also you are allowed to execute it on all images with **make test**.
 It will be generate a csv table with the taken time to execute blur filter in each image.